WZL-MQ/LMAS_Assessment/README.md

-# LMAS Assessment
+# LMAS Assessment Use Case Data and Results

-Git project for CIRP Annals Paper "A priori performance assessment of line-less mobile assembly systems" by R.H.
-Shcmitt, G. Hüttemann and S. Münker
+Git project for CIRP Annals Paper "A priori performance assessment of line-less mobile assembly systems"

+Authors R.H.
+Schmitt, G. Hüttemann and S. Münker

-DOI: in Review
+DOI: in review

+Cite as: in review

 ## Content